Microsoft Licensing: Virtualization

 Azure Hybrid Benefit allows existing Windows Server and SQL Server licenses with active SA to be used in Azure, reducing compute costs by up to 40% for Windows VMs and up to 55% for SQL Server in Azure (when combined with reserved instances).

-How it works for virtualization migrations: If you're migrating VMware workloads to Azure (rather than Hyper-V on-premises), Azure Hybrid Benefit lets you repurpose existing on-premises licenses to reduce Azure costs.
-For organizations with large Windows Server Datacenter estates, this can make Azure migration the most cost-effective path — you're already paying for the licenses through SA, and they effectively become "free" in Azure.
+For organizations migrating VMware workloads to Azure, Azure Hybrid Benefit lets you repurpose existing on-premises licenses to reduce Azure costs.
+For organizations with large Windows Server Datacenter estates, this can make Azure migration the most cost-effective path.

-Running Windows 10/11 in virtual machines for end users (VDI — Virtual Desktop Infrastructure) requires separate licensing from Windows Server.
+Running Windows 10/11 in virtual machines for end users (VDI: Virtual Desktop Infrastructure) requires separate licensing from Windows Server.
 A standard Windows OEM license on a physical device does not entitle you to run Windows in a VM for that user.
-VDI licensing options:

 Windows Enterprise E3/E5 per user: Provides the right to run Windows 10/11 in VMs (including on third-party hypervisors like VMware Horizon or Citrix).
 The user-based subscription covers access from any device.

-Virtual Desktop Access (VDA) license: Required for devices that don't have a qualifying Windows license (e.g., thin clients, Mac devices, or BYOD) to access Windows VMs.
+Virtual Desktop Access (VDA) license: Required for devices that do not have a qualifying Windows license (e.g., thin clients, Mac devices, or BYOD) to access Windows VMs.
 Per-device subscription.

 Software Assurance roaming rights: If the physical device accessing the VDI desktop has Windows Enterprise with SA, the user has rights to access Windows desktop VMs without additional VDA licensing.

-SPLA licensing works differently: You report monthly usage to Microsoft and pay monthly fees based on the number of server licenses, cores, or subscriber access licenses consumed.
-There is no upfront purchase — costs are consumption-based, similar to a utility model.
+Consumption-based: You report monthly usage to Microsoft and pay monthly fees based on the number of server licenses, cores, or subscriber access licenses consumed.
+There is no upfront purchase.

 Risk: Using standard volume licenses to host third-party workloads is one of the highest-exposure compliance violations Microsoft identifies during audits.
-The cost difference between volume licenses and SPLA can be substantial — but the compliance remediation cost if caught is far higher.
+The compliance remediation cost if caught is far higher than the cost difference between volume licenses and SPLA.

 Virtualization licensing generates a disproportionate share of Microsoft audit findings.
 These are the scenarios most likely to create compliance exposure.